sarahbaker/www.bakertunes.com/about/index.md

 From 1991-1994 I took a Bmus degree at Birmingham University and studied piano with Alison Pottinger at the Birmingham Conservatoire.
 During these three years I specialised in performance, electronic composition and orchestration, going on to do a Masters in Performance Studies at the Birmingham Conservatoire from 1995-1997.
 During this time I performed in master classes, including those with Peter Donohoe and Philip Martin, and was a finalist in several competitions.

-I have now worked in music education for over twenty years and have gradually developed my skills as a songwriter and arranger.
+I have now worked in music education for over twenty years and have gradually developed my skills as a composer.
 The [Music Shakers](www.musicshakers.com) CD project was a great opportunity to try new styles and technologies, and I am really pleased to have worked with [Starshine Music](www.starshinemusic.co.uk), [Out of The Ark Music](https://www.outoftheark.co.uk/) and [Edgy Productions](www.edgyproductions.com) more recently.
+My latest piano compositions will be available through [Forsyths](https://www.forsyths.co.uk/) later in the year.

 I became Vocal Composer in Residence for [Services for Education Music Services](www.servicesforeducation.co.uk) in 2012.
-Since then I have received commissions and regularly write songs for the Primary Choir which sings in the end of year Youth Prom concerts at Symphony Hall.
+Since then I have written commissions and regularly write songs for the Primary Choir which sings in the end of year Youth Prom concerts at Symphony Hall.
 This is a wonderful opportunity to hear over five hundred children singing together in one of the UK's best concert venues.

-And I seem to have come full circle recently in returning to the piano and writing new material for my pupils.
-The improvising never stopped but I have recently discovered real enjoyment in formalising the ideas and setting them in a score which can then be passed on to others.
-My pieces are intended to be played by pupils who want pieces of music that are easily accessible and in a contemporary style.
-I hope the videos give an idea of the way the music should be performed and my notes on the inspiration behind the music are informative and enjoyable to read.

 It is a privilege to be a musician and to be able to share my music with others in so many different ways.
 I hope you enjoy exploring the site and listening to my music.